 - Fill glasses with crushed ice and pour the sangria over the top.
 Serve immediately.

-In a small saucepan, combine the sugar, water, and mint over medium heat.
+For the syrup: In a small saucepan, combine the sugar, water, and mint over medium heat.
 Bring to a boil, reduce heat, and simmer for 5 minutes, stirring occasionally, until the sugar has dissolved.
 Remove the pan from the heat and allow the syrup to cool for 20 minutes.
 Strain before using.